brorarangers/brorarangers.github.io/_posts/2015-09-04-celebration-dinner.md

 ---
-section: news   #can be news/match/next/event
+section: event   #can be news/match/next/event
 subsection:    #can be sponsor/spotlight/winners
 layout: post    #always post
 match-date:     #only needed if section is match